kunukn/single-detect/README.md

 =============

 Detect singles and K-nearest neighbors in 2D dimension space
-* Console code usage example
+* Console code usage examples for K-nearest neighbors (knn) and singles
-* Gui code usage example
+* Gui code usage examples for knn and singles
 * Algorithm strategy option between Grid, Naive and KdTree
+* Option to apply knn on same type points only
+* Euclidean distance is used

 <br>